elexon-data/insights-docs/docs/iris_archive.md

 For each dataset Azure Storage Explorer caches 5000 files, and only shows these by default.
 To load additional files the `Load more` button must be pressed.

+### Troubleshooting

+If you are having difficulties downloading files please ensure you have Azure Storage Explorer [v1.33](https://github.com/microsoft/AzureStorageExplorer/releases/tag/v1.33.0) as previous versions will block downloads by default.

 ## Azure SDKs

 The IRIS Archive can also be interacted with programmatically via Azure SDKs.